AlmightyLks-SCP/Syncord/README.md

 ### SyncordPlugin

-Each server which you want to be connected to your SyncordBot has to point towards the bot's port.
+Each server which you want to connect to your SyncordBot has to point towards the bot's port.

 ```yaml
 [Syncord]